 A proper relationship between the Tallahassee Police Department and the citizens of Tallahassee, fostered by confidence and trust, is essential for the effective delivery of law enforcement services.
-The purpose of the Internal Affairs Unit is to ensure Police Department personnel comply with professional standards and advise the Chief of Police of changes in the professional environment that could affect existing policy and procedure.
+The purpose of the Internal Affairs Unit is to conduct compliance reviews and maintain records of various high-liability police actions, coordinate and assess secondary employment opportunities, and process, investigate, and maintain managerial oversight of citizen complaints (and any subsequent investigations) to ensure Police Department personnel comply with professional standards.

-In order to accomplish this function, the Internal Affairs Unit is responsible for the following:
+In order to accomplish this purpose the Internal Affairs Unit is responsible for the following: